Technical SEO

 Practical actions:

-Audit server logs regularly to see which sections of your site attract the most crawler hits and which important templates are being ignored.
-Tools like Screaming Frog, Botify, Lumar, or custom log parsers can make this manageable at scale.
+• Audit server logs regularly to see which sections of your site attract the most crawler hits and which important templates are being ignored.

-Fix crawl traps and junk parameters that lead to infinite URL combinations, such as unchecked calendars, layered filters, or session IDs.
-These can soak up crawl budget with zero SEO value.
+• Fix crawl traps and junk parameters that lead to infinite URL combinations, such as unchecked calendars, layered filters, or session IDs.

 Many SaaS and B2B sites now run on JS-heavy frameworks.
 Google has improved its rendering pipeline over the years.
 Regardless, the same principle holds: the more you rely on client-side rendering for critical content, the greater the risk that crawlers will miss something or delay indexation.